SrivastavaHarsh/Quadruped-Walker_IR-Controlled/README.md

-# 4LeggedRobot_IRcontrolled
+# Quadruped-Walker_IR-Controlled
-This repository contains arduino code for a remote-controlled (Infrared) four-legged robot.
+This repository contains arduino code for a IR remote-controlled walker (Quadruped) robot.